amemorystore/assets/README.md

 /gfx

-see gfx.txt, sprite.png, & icon.png
+see gfx.txt, in /sprites see sprite.png, & in /icons see icon.png